-Rules and Guidelines City of Cleburne Animal Services does not loan live traps to citizens.
-Citizens wishing to trap animals may do so by purchasing a trap at stores such as Tractor Supply, or check with your local pet retailer.
-Animal Services will remove trapped animals from personal traps, rules and guidelines below will apply.
+Rules and Guidelines City of Cleburne Animal Services has a small number of humane live traps available to rent.
+Citizens wishing to trap animals may also purchase a trap at stores such as Tractor Supply, Home Depot, Lowe's, or your local pet retailer.
+Animal Services will remove trapped animals from personal traps.
+Rules and guidelines below will apply.

 - Monitor the trap on a daily basis — Leaving an animal in a trap for an extended period without notifying Animal Services constitutes Animal Cruelty under the laws of the State of Texas, and is punishable by fines and/or imprisonment.

 - Do not set the trap during extreme weather conditions.
 This includes setting the trap during temperatures below 35 F or above 95 F or during inclement weather (rain, snow, ice, etc).

 - Traps can be set Monday evening (after 6pm) through Saturday morning.
 Traps must be disabled Saturday (by 2pm) through Monday (before 6pm) and should not be set on any holiday as there are no Animal Control Officers on duty to service the traps.
 Responsibility for the trap is solely yours.
 Please make sure to monitor the trap daily.